cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 - dvpi_default_directory
 - stage_column_naming_rule

-## Generator of dvpd templates from database tables (dvpd_genereate_from_db)
+## Generator for dvpd templates from database tables (dvpd_generate_from_db)
 This command generates a template dvpd file from the table structure of a database tables.

 For the given table, it determines all columns including their attribution to be part of the primary key or a foreign key.
 Also it measures some indicators about cardinality and completeness for all columns.

-As a result it writes dvpd a file with all fields, a simple Data Vault model (Hub+sat/link/hub) and uses a best guess to map the fields to the model.
+As a result it writes a dvpd file with all fields, a simple Data Vault model (Hub+sat/link/hub) and uses a best guess to map the fields to the model.
 The field analysis data is also provided in the dvpd.
-Additionally it generates a summary of the data profiling as simple human readable text file.
+Additionally, it generates a summary of the data profiling as simple human-readable text file.

 The dvpd generator is started on the command line with: